nhcarrigan/becca-docs/docs/contribute.md

 These pages provide information for contributing to Becca's development.
 While primarily intended for developers, there are many opportunities for anyone to contribute.

+Be sure to read our [top-level contributing guidelines](https://docs.nhcarrigan.com/#/contributing) before starting.

 ## How to Contribute

 This page gives a basic overview of possible ways to contribute to Becca.